UX Designer, Lead UX Architect & Head of UX Design

-I Joined ITV in 2013 when the video on demand service we still the ITV Player.
-I was brought in as part of the initiative to turn the player into a profitable product and grow the user base.
-After redesigning, building and launching the product, with the new identity of The ITV Hub, we saw massive growth in consumption and registered users.
+I Joined ITV in 2013 when it's core VOD service was the ITV Player.
+If was a failing service, with a declining viewership.
+I was given the responsibility of lead designer for the responsive web platform.
+After redesigning and rebuilding of the product, with the new identity of The ITV Hub, we saw massive growth in consumption and user registrations.
 The number of registered users nearly doubled during my time at ITV, hitting around 26 million registered and over a billion annual video requests.

-I have given overview of the projects and features that I feel best demonstrate my successes at ITV.
+I have given an overview of the projects and features that I feel best demonstrate my successes at ITV.
 I have been fortunate in having the opportunity to design experiences for all of the ITV Hub products (Smart TV, Mobile & Browser).
-I was promoted several times whilst at ITV, working my way up from being a UX Designer, into the Head of UX role.
+I was promoted several times whilst at ITV, working my way up from UX Designer and finishing as the Head of UX Design.
 This gave me exposure to strategic direction, working on the future of the products and how best to achieve a consistent experience across all of the platforms.

 I was the lead designer on the rebuild of ITV's browser website.
 The existing proposition was a fixed width website so the fundamental goal for this project was to create a responsive website.